-The degree requirements for the Master of Science in Nursing stipulate that students must meet all university requirements for a master's degree and that each student must pass a capstone project experience over the major area of study during the last semester of study prior to graduation.
-The capstone project provides a sample of the student's performance in scholarly synthesis of end of program student learning outcomes and mastery of concepts, competencies, discussion, evaluation, and writing.
-The Graduate Council's Graduate Capstone Manual will be followed for all capstone projects.
+The degree requirements for the Masters of Science in Nursing stipulate that students must meet all university requirements for a master's degree and that each student must pass a comprehensive examination over the major area of study during the last semester of study prior to graduation.
+The examination provides a sample of the student's performance in scholarly synthesis of mastery concepts, discussion, evaluation, and writing.

-Purposes of the Capstone Project Experience in Nursing are (1) to establish a level of students' theoretical knowledge of advanced nursing and subjects clearly related to nursing, (2) to assess the students' knowledge of professional issues affecting his/her functional role as a clinical specialist, nurse practitioner or nurse executive (3) to evaluate the ability to integrate research skills in advance nursing practice roles, and (4) to provide a source for the demonstration of the students' reasoning abilities and competencies in communication.
+Purposes of the Comprehensive Examination in Nursing are (1) to establish a level of students' theoretical knowledge of advanced nursing and subjects clearly related to nursing, (2) to assess the students' knowledge of professional issues affecting his/her functional role as a clinical specialist, (3) to evaluate the ability to integrate research skills in advance nursing practice roles, and (4) to provide a source for the demonstration of the students' reasoning abilities and competencies in communication.

-Successful completion of the capstone project experience includes the following:
+Successful completion of the comprehensive examination include the following: